 1964 – A time of major shifts in civil rights, women’s and gay rights.
 New York City was alive – you could feel it on the streets.
-The young Joffrey Ballet splits in two over a power struggle for artistic control and the HARKNESS BALLET bursts onto the New York City arts scene.
-Bold, brash and controversial, the Harkness revolutionizes the way dance is performed forever.
-And then it disappeared...
+The Joffrey Ballet splits in two over a struggle for artistic control and the HARKNESS BALLET bursts onto the American arts scene.
+Bold and controversial, the Harkness revolutionizes the way dance is performed forever.

-Founder REBEKAH HARKNESS put her money where her heart was.
-She gave opportunities to emerging American artists no matter their race, heritage or background.
+Founder REBEKAH HARKNESSS gave opportunities to emerging American artists no matter their race or heritage.
 Her goal was to create a truly American dance company.

 Yet she was hated by the New York critics and faced never ending misogyny and ridicule.

 Ultimately the companies failed.
 But Rebekah had begun a movement of contemporary art, music and dance that still impacts artists and audiences today.